 Incorrect footwear or wearing poorly fitted shoes can lead to uneven load distribution on the feet.
 In the long run, this increases the risk of wear and tear and the development of heel spurs.

-- Pre-existing conditions like Rheumatism and inherent malformations in the structure of the feet increase the risk of degeneration.
+High-intensity sporting activities that place an excess load on the feet, such as rugby, tennis, and running, can exacerbate the risk.
+Unhealthy proprioception can also exacerbate the risk.
+Pre-existing conditions like Rheumatism and inherent malformations in the structure of the feet increase the risk of degeneration.

 Heel Spur Symptoms

-Long term wear and tear of the foot due to constant overloading and excess stress leads to inflammation of the heel bone.
+Long-term wear and tear of the foot due to constant overloading and excess stress leads to inflammation of the heel bone.
 The body naturally reacts by creating calcium deposits in the inflamed area.

-As the disease progresses the calcium deposits form bony structures.
+As the disease progresses, the calcium deposits form bony structures.
 These heel spurs often have a wide variety of associated symptoms.
 Some of them include:

 - A patient experiences some discomfort and slight pain in the heel.
-In mild cases when the growths first begin to appear, these symptoms are minute and are very manageable at this point, often resulting in a delayed diagnosis.
+In mild cases, when the growths first begin to appear, these symptoms are minute and are very manageable at this point, often resulting in a delayed diagnosis.

 - Slight pain in the heel is common in the morning or after long periods of inactivity.
 This is known as “start-up” pain.
 The symptoms tend to disappear over the day.

 - Heel Spur is a degenerative disease of the heel bone (Calcaneus).
-As the disease progresses the symptoms tend to become amplified, with the patient’s pain more pronounced and persistent throughout the day.
+As the disease progresses, the symptoms tend to become amplified, with the patient’s pain more pronounced and persistent throughout the day.

 - The skin surrounding the affected heel begins to feel sore and becomes red.

-- In the long run, a patient’s mobility is severely restricted.
+In the long run, a patient’s mobility is severely restricted.
 There is a sharp pain in the heel even without any pressure on it.

 Most patients with heel spurs are on average between 40 and 60 years old.
 The condition is more common in men than in women.